 Sadly, the same cannot be said about the game’s sound design.
 Hearing Mario and company nonsensically shout their usual mumbo jumbo is an entertaining and comical aspect of the Mario Kart series, and that remains true here.
 However, the game’s music is very poorly designed, and there are no real standout themes.
 Mario Kart games in the past have featured catchy soundtracks that may not be the most impressive, but certainly provide a number of hum-worthy songs.
 Mario Kart Wii has no such soundtrack, and the only enjoyable music is that of the classic tracks’.

 Lasting Value (4 out of 5)

 Mario Kart Wii has a number of modes to keep you entertained for a long time.
 Grand Prix, Time Trial, and Battle all make their return, and you can take Mario Kart Wii online to clock in more hours of gameplay.
 You likely won’t play the new Battle mode for too long, though, because the free-for-all rules of past entries have been stripped for a Battle experience that’s entirely team-based.
 This is underwhelming to say the least, and a real disappointment.
 Still, you can have fun with the game in other ways, and as previously stated, playing Mario Kart Wii online is the main draw.

-Mario Kart Wii Review - Overall Score
+Mario Kart Wii Review – Overall Score (3 out of 5)

 Mario Kart Wii is a fun game that suffers mainly due to its track design, overly streamlined gameplay, and unfair mechanics that throw skill out the window.
 It’s sad that the courses in the game aren’t nearly as well designed as the ones found in Mario Kart DS, but even with their lackluster design, it’s still fun to race through the 16 new tracks.